input-output-hk/atala-prism/prism-backend/infra/readme.md

 # To modify/query a different environment to your branch, specify the environment name explicitly as the last arg to prism.sh
 ./prism.sh -s

+# To update the default aws capacity provider from FARGATE_SPOT to FARGATE
+./prism.sh -pF or ./prism.sh -aF or ./prism.sh -AF
 ```

 ### Automatic environment builds